lavanyayangala/lavanyayangala/README.md

 - 💬 Ask me about ...DATASCIENCE,SALESFORCE AND WEB DEV RELATED QUERIES..
 - 📫 How to reach me: ...YOUTUBE,LINKEDIN
 - 😄 Pronouns: ...SHE,HER
 - ⚡ Fun fact: ...
-TAKES TIME BUT NO STOP IN LEARN EVERY DAY LEARNING NEW ITS EXCITING!
+EVERY DAY LEARNING NEW ITS EXCITING!
 YAYY!!

 I 😊 COULD BE HAPPY TO HELP YOU CAN GIVE A PULL REQUEST:)
 - Reach me out at below links:💥